gohellp/genius-lirycs/README.md

+№ THIS IS A MIRROR OF ORIGINAL REPOSITORY ON MY OWN GITLAB

 # genius-lyrics

 genius_lyrics is a library that can find information about a track and try to extract the lyrics from the genius website